Ameetrise/react-native-basic-app/README.md

 # react-native-basic-app

-Bacis App waih container and reusable context providers
+Basic App with container and reusable context providers

 ## Installation